 Liabilities within the scope of IPSAS are classified as financial liabilities at fair value through profit or loss or other liabilities, as appropriate.
 A financial liability is derecognized when the obligation under the liability is discharged or cancelled or expires.
-All loans and borrowings are classified as other liabilities.
-Initial Recognition is at fair value less directly attributable transaction costs.
+All debts are classified as other liabilities.
+Initial recognition is at fair value less directly attributable transaction costs.
 After initial recognition, interest bearing loans and borrowings are subsequently measured at amortized cost using the effective interest method.
-Financial liabilities at included in are recognized initially at fair value and subsequently measured amortized cost using the effective.
+Financial liabilities include payables and are recognized initially at fair value and subsequently amortized cost.